This post was last Updated on September 18, 2020

 to get to your destination.
 The train station at La Souterraine is actually closer to the campground but doesn’t have any car rental offices.
 Make sure to have someone to pick you up if you’re planning to take this route.

 Where to stay at Creuse Nature

 The 19ha domain only has 120 camping pitches and 26 rental accommodations.
 We’ll leave it up to you to calculate how much space per person you’ll actually be having but we can give you a hint: You’re very unlikely to feel overrun.
-The pitches are mostly located around the main building and the lake, two locations which provide a very social atmosphere.
+The pitches are mostly located around the main building and the lake, two locations that provide a very social atmosphere.
 If you like more privacy or if you prefer some solitude during your camping trip you can also ask for a place in the woods.

 Rental accommodations come in several different categories.
 Furnished tents and caravans can accommodate up to 4 people, different sizes of mobile homes are available for companies of 3 up to 6 people and their latest addition can even put 8 people to sleep.
 Camping with a “touch” of comfort can be done in a safari tent.
 Technically it’s still a tent but it’s larger than the average apartment you’ll find anywhere else in France.
 Really, we stayed in one of those.
-When Guillaume at the reception told us about the bath tub in the tent we thought he was joking… he surely was not.
-During a hot evening you can even take away the front of the tent and watch the sunset over the lake while relaxing in your bath tub.
-Once in a while waving at passers by.
+When Guillaume at the reception told us about the bathtub in the tent we thought he was joking… he surely was not.
+During a hot evening, you can even take away the front of the tent and watch the sunset over the lake while relaxing in your bathtub.
+Once in awhile waving at passers-by.
 Life can be good!